-Alongside the standard features of the open source SilverStripe CMS, CWP provides an additional set of commonly used features for the public sector.
-These features are created from CWP website code and SilverStripe commercially supported modules, known as the 'Basic Recipe'.
+Alongside the standard features of the open source Silverstripe CMS, CWP provides an additional set of commonly used features for the public sector.
+These features are created from CWP website code and Silverstripe CMS commercially supported modules, which are packaged into ‘Recipes'.

-Many features of the Basic Recipe work with no or minimum website development effort.
+With these Recipes installed, many features work with no, or minimal, website development effort.
 Here are the indicators of different levels of development effort:

 |Setup required, developer required to enable and/or configure the feature.|